The Gadget Show

 The Gadget Show is a British television series which focuses on consumer technology.
 The show, which was broadcast on Channel 5, is presented by Ortis Deley, with reports from Georgie Barrat and Jon Bentley.

 Originally a thirty-minute show, it was extended to forty-five minutes, then later to one hour.
 Repeats have also aired on the digital channel 5Star, syndicated broadcasts on Discovery Science and Dave (in edited down half-hour versions), and Channel 5's on-demand service My5.
 In Australia, it is broadcast on The Lifestyle Channel.
 The Gadget Show has received many Guinness World Records.

+The show was officially cancelled in September 2023 after airing for 37 series.